Clavero Amazon Cruise - The Amazon's Oldest Navigating Ship

 In the evenings, passengers can enjoy the library for some quiet reading, or sit on the upper deck and enjoy the sunsets or observe passing Pink River Dolphins.

-The Clavero offers a standard eight-day itinerary visiting Pacaya Samiria National Reserve, in the Peruvian Amazon.
+The Clavero offers a standard 3-Day and 5-Day itinerary visiting Pacaya Samiria National Reserve, in the Peruvian Amazon.
 She is available for regular departures or can be chartered by families or groups.
-Contact us for more information or to schedule a booking.
+Departure dates and itinerary lengths are very flexible, please ask us about special requests.

 For more information about the Clavero Amazon cruise, please contact us or call 1-888-215-3555.